by Texas Homesteader ~

 Baking 2 Loaves

 I poured it into two lightly greased & floured glass loaf pans & placed them into the preheated oven.
-I’d lowered the recipe’s temperature requirement by 25 degrees due to the fact that I’m baking in a glass pan (as I always do).

 Then I baked the loaves for about an hour.
 When it was done I brought out the two loaves of cantaloupe bread (breathes deeply) Oh yeah, this might work after all!